The Middle of Change

 Language.
 Orientation.
 Capacity.

-Specialized training for mental health professionals to help them support clients through transitional phases without overpathologizing natural discomfort.
+Specialized experiences for mental health professionals wanting to support clients through change without overpathologizing.

 Ready to feel better?
 Let’s start today.